South Korean Judges Uphold President Park Geun-hye's Impeachment

 The tablet

 It is ironic, then, that digital communications led to her downfall.
 A tablet reportedly owned by Park's friend and longtime confidant, Choi Soon-sil, was leaked into the hands of journalists last fall.
 Choi, the daughter of a self-proclaimed cult leader, was allegedly secretly running South Korea's government through Park.
-The tablet and subsequent discoveries broke open a wide-ranging scandal that has led to the jailing of the head of Samsung Electronics, scrutiny of dozens of politicians and businessmen, and now, the removal of the head of state.
+The tablet and subsequent discoveries broke open a wide-ranging scandal that has led to the jailing of the head of Samsung Electronics, scrutiny of dozens of politicians and businessmen and now, the removal of the head of state.

-Prosecutors say they have evidence Choi and Park worked in concert to extort some $70 million in bribes from Samsung, Hyundai and other top Korean corporations for non-profits that served as fronts for private slush funds.
+Prosecutors say they have evidence Choi and Park worked in concert to extort some $70 million in bribes from Samsung, Hyundai and other top Korean corporations for nonprofits that served as fronts for private slush funds.
 They also allege Choi helped choose Park's ministers and clothes.
 Park has apologized several times to the nation for not closely monitoring her associates, but has said she never did anything for personal gain.

 Elections in 60 days